ff9991/globepay/README.md

 **Staging Layer**

 Firstly, we reproduce a staging layer where we apply the initial cleaning stage for further data modelling in downstream tables and remove unnecessary data that is not adding much value to the project nor enriching the data with more information than what we have like the source field.
+We materialise this layer as views, since we don't need to waste data warehouse storage space on components which are only necessary to update downstream models with the freshest data available.
+As per dbt best practices, every staging model will only have a single source of data.

 ## Lineage Graphs